-A timeline showing when the NMAI, the NMAAHC, the SAWHM, the NMAL, and P.L.
+A timeline showing when NMAI, NMAAHC, SAWHM, NMAL, and P.L.
 117-140, which authorized the Commission to Study the Potential Creation of a National Museum of Asian Pacific American History and Culture, completed various steps in the process of museum development is provided in Table 5.
-The historical account of the development of existing museums is not intended to be predictive of the potential timing of the NMAL or SAWHM, or the potential development or acquisition of any museums in the future.
+The historical account of the development of existing museums is not intended to be predictive of the potential timing of various NMAL and SAWHM benchmarks, or the potential development or acquisition of any new museums in the future.
+It is also unclear how or whether these steps might apply directly to acquiring an existing museum as the Weitzman Commission is considering.